Redocly/redocly-cli/RULES.md

 ## Linting rules
 ### suggest-possible-refs
-It is not totally uncommon to have a bad `$ref` in your definition.
+It is not uncommon to have a bad `$ref` in your definition.
 For example, instead of `#components/schemas/User` one might type `#components/schemas/Use`.

 With this rule enabled, @redocly/openapi-cli will try to find the closest possible valid `$ref` address in the definition.